-Take out and let cool on a rack, but let them get to cold they are delicious while still warm, cut them in half and put some butter on, I promise that you'll come back for one more.
+Take out and let cool on a rack, but let them get too cold!
+They are delicious while still lukewarm, cut them in half and put some butter on, I promise that you'll come back for one more.

 - Copy link